TimBoleslawsky/data-science-vault/Atlas/Data Science.md

 ### Mathematical Modeling
 The inherent goal of mathematical modeling, statistical modeling, as well as machine learning, is to represent a underlying **data-generating process** via a model.
 In general (at least in probabilistic models) we have two frameworks to do this: Frequentist or Bayesian ([[Two Approaches to Statistics]]).

 The basics of intuition behind the idea of mathematical modeling I describe here: [[Mathematical Modeling in Data Science]].
-There are also some general philosophies we want to follow, when modeling problems: [[Philosophies of Modeling]].

 When talking about mathematical modeling and the models we produce here, there are distinct dimensions to discuss, which are not always clearly separated.
 Here is my attempt:
 1. **Model construction =** _What functional form or distributional assumptions define the model family?_